 5.1) Do not use our groups for recruiting people to join, support or engage in potentially problematic schemes, causes and/or organisations.
 Problematic causes include political, religious, financial, sexual and anything controversial.
 This can be considered as an attempt to exploit autistics.

 5.1.1) We are fine with bona fide causes such as job offers with no hidden conditions and promoting events for non-profit causes (including those with a fund-raising element).

-5.2) As many autistic adults are highly vulnerable, group administrators are obliged to take a zero-tolerance approach to protect our members.
+5.2) Group administrators are obliged to take a zero-tolerance approach to protect our vulnerable members.

 5.3) If we find evidence or have good reason to suspect that any group member has engaged in dubious or criminal activity, they will be banned immediately pending our internal investigation.
 If the allegations are true, we will hand the evidence over to the authorities so that they can take action against the offending member(s).

 6) Misc Issues